lucid-brndmg/cyclone-online-editor/README.md

 - Manually write a scheduled task with cron (or other methods) to routinely clear these files.

 The second method is recommended in production.

+#### Loggers

+Currently, this execution has 2 types of loggers:
+- Service Logger: The logger for server and worker
+- Execution Logger: A logger that targeted to the execution result, could help catching errors for the compiler.

+The execution logger takes multiple regex patterns, and will log out the input (the program) and output (the result) when some pattern matches the current execution result.

+For example, if one wants to catch all the `NullPointerException` in the compiler, set a pattern with the right regex and the logger will log out the details when execution result matches this error.
+Then the Cyclone team could take time to find out why the compiler would throw such exception under this input.

+**Please be careful when configuring the execution logger**, because the logger might output some very large text (we don't know what the user would input or what the compiler would output).
+Make sure to set the reasonable file size and collect & clear log files constantly.

 #### Build Your Own Server
 If you don't like the existing execution server, you could build your own.
 Just make sure that the server could execute Cyclone's source code and get the result & trace.